The Studio for Electroacoustic Music

 The Studio for Electroacoustic Music aims to foster and promote new initiatives in time-based, performative, digital art at the interface of sound, music and technology.
 Its concrete tasks include the production of new works, designing and realising concerts with live electronic music as well as preserving and disseminating the historical repertoire of electroacoustic music.
 As a music production site, a sounding box, and a vibrant archive, the Studio is thus located in the constantly contested spaces between the past, present and future.

 The Studio for Electroacoustic Music's residency programme is not only directed to composers and performers, but also to artists from all disciplines who regard sound as a central element in their artistic work.
 The Studio is open for projects of all types of electroacoustic music (from acousmatic to computer music and sound art), but also promotes artistic projects across other genres.
 In addition, the Studio provides advice on and support for educational projects, sound-based artistic practices, and research in the area of acoustics, music informatics and musicology.

 The Studio offers artists, listeners and an interested general public an international forum where inspiring ideas are exchanged.
 Here, a key role is played by the cooperation with other structures in the Akademie (Sections, Fellows and the Archive) as well as universities and colleges, music festivals, and the artists programmes at other institutions.

-In May 2014, Gregorio García Karman was appointed as the Director of the Studio for Electroacoustic Music.
-The Studio was founded by Georg Katzer; from 1995 to 2014, the Director was Gerd Rische.
+Malte Giesen has been director of the Studio for Electroacoustic Music since June 2021.
+The Studio was founded by Georg Katzer.
 The Studio consults with an advisory council.